This article gives an overview of your school's affiliate feature and directions for setting up an affiliate program at your school.

 Viewing Individual Affiliate Performance

 Right now, there are no analytics at an individual affiliate level, although we're working to add that capability soon.
-However, you can see individual affiliate sales in the Transactions area by selecting the Show affiliate toggle.
+However, you can see individual affiliate sales in the Purchases area.

 You also can download a raw CSV of all transactions, sort by affiliate, and build your own reports.

-A “cookie period” refers to the amount of time between a user clicking on an affiliate link and when they actually purchase the product.
-In practical terms, this means that even if someone clicks an affiliate’s link, leaves the site, and returns to purchase later, the sale will still be counted for the affiliate (as long as the user is on the same device and browser, and has not cleared their cache).
+In practical terms, this means that even if someone clicks an affiliate’s link, leaves the site, and returns to purchase later—the sale will still be counted towards the affiliate (as long as the user is on the same device and browser, has not cleared their cache, and is within the cookie period).